 Friends & Family

-While a crowdfunding campaign can theoretically be conducted at any point in a business’s lifecycle, it’s often used as part of a new business’s launch strategy and as a way to pre-sell inventory before the business has to produce it.
-Note that there are different types of crowdfunding — for gifts, as donations, and in exchange for equity.
-We’ll cover the different types in another post.
+While a crowdfunding campaign can theoretically be conducted at any point in a business’s lifecycle, it’s often used as part of a new business’s launch strategy.
+Crowdfunding campaigns are also a great way to pre-sell inventory, generate awareness for your new venture, and connect with early customers.
+Note that there are different types of crowdfunding.
+Backers can give you cash in exchange for rewards, donations, or equity.

-Angel investors are individual investors who invest their own capital or as part of an angel group.
+Angel investors are individual investors who invest their own money or as part of an angel group.
 Their deal sizes tend to be smaller than institutional capital and their terms may also be more flexible.
-I cover angel investing in this broader post on sources of equity financing for food startups here — and list some specific groups of interest as well.
+Given the early stage at which angels tend to invest, they often do convertible debt deals, but can also participate in priced rounds.

-VC money is often harder to get than the other types of funding on this list, but can a strategic way to finance and grow your business.
-We cover venture capital as a form of equity financing on our post here — and include a long list of VCs that have historically invested in food and other consumer businesses.
+VC money is often harder to get than the other types of funding on this list.
+That said, it can be a strategic way to finance and grow your business.
+We cover venture capital as a form of equity financing here — and include a long list of VCs that have historically invested in food and other consumer businesses.